This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Wells Fargo's value that present opportunities for upside or downside to the current Trefis price estimate for Wells Fargo:

-- Provisions as % of Mortgage Loans: We currently forecast that the credit losses on Wells Fargo's outstanding home mortgage loans as a percentage of the total loans will continue to fall to settle around 0.6%.
+- Provisions as % of Mortgage Loans: We currently forecast that the credit losses on Wells Fargo's outstanding home mortgage loans as a percentage of the total loans will normalize around 0.5%.
 There could be 4% upside to the Trefis price estimate if provision for credit losses were to remain around current levels in the future.
 On the other hand, if the credit losses as a percentage of loans settle around 1% there could be a potential downside of 5% to the Trefis price estimate.

 Asset Management & Brokerage

-- Trust, Investment & IRA Fees : We currently forecast that Wells Fargo's trust, investment & IRA fee revenues from the asset management and brokerage business will rise rapidly from $8.4 billion in 2013 to well above $10 billion by the end of the Trefis forecast period at an annualized rate of 3%.
-There could be a 5% upside to the Trefis price estimate if commission and other fee revenues increase at a faster rate to reach $12 billion by the end of the forecast period.
+- Brokerage Advisory, Commissions & Other Fees: We currently forecast that Wells Fargo's brokerage advisory fees and other commissions from the asset management and brokerage business will rise rapidly from $9.4 billion in 2015 to over $11.5 billion by the end of the Trefis forecast period at an annualized rate of 3%.
+There could be a 5% upside to the Trefis price estimate if commission and other fee revenues increase at a faster rate to reach $14 billion by the end of the forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Wells Fargo at the top of the page.